Causes of Jaundice and a High Bilirubin Level (Hyperbilirubinemia)

 Bilrubin is a yellow pigment produced from the breakdown of the hemoglobin in dead red blood cells.
 Hemoglobin is the pigment that gives the red blood cells their color.
 Old red blood cells die every day in our bodies and are replaced by new cells made in the red bone marrow.
 The breakdown of the hemoglobin in the dead cells causes bilirubin to be produced on a daily basis.

 In a healthy person, the bilirubin is excreted from the body.
 If bilirubin collects in the body instead of being excreted, there must be a problem somewhere in the system that produces, processes, or excretes bilirubin.
 This problem may be minor and temporary or may be much more serious.

 Hemoglobin Function and the Production of Bilirubin

 Hemoglobin is a protein as well as a pigment.
 It carries inhaled oxygen around the body and distributes it to the rest of the body's cells.
 The cells use the oxygen to produce energy from nutrients.

 When red blood cells die and are destroyed, their hemoglobin is converted into a green substance called biliverdin.
 Biliverdin is then changed into a fat-soluble form of bilirubin called unconjugated bilirubin.
 The liver changes unconjugated bilirubin into a water-soluble substance called conjugated bilirubin.
-Both forms of bilirubin are yellow.
+Both chemicals are yellow.